 Human and other mammal bites (mostly dog and cat bites, but also squirrel, gerbil, rabbit, guinea pig, and monkey bites) are common and occasionally cause significant morbidity and disability.
 The hands, extremities, and face are most frequently affected, although human bites can occasionally involve breasts and genitals.

 Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
 Burns are classified by depth (superficial and deep partial-thickness, and full-thickness) and percentage of total body surface area (TBSA) involved.
 Complications and associated problems include hypovolemic shock, inhalation injury, infection, scarring, and contractures.
 Patients with large burns (> 20% TBSA) require fluid resuscitation.
-Treatments for burn wounds includes topical antibacterials, regular cleaning, elevation, and sometimes skin grafting.
+Treatments for burn wounds include topical antibacterials, regular cleansing, elevation, and sometimes skin grafting.
 Intensive rehabilitation, consisting of range-of-motion exercises and splinting, is often necessary.

 A dislocation is complete separation of the 2 bones that form a joint.
 Subluxation is partial separation.
 Often, a dislocated joint remains dislocated until reduced (realigned) by a clinician, but sometimes it reduces spontaneously.

 Drowning is respiratory impairment resulting from submersion in a liquid medium.
 It can be nonfatal (previously called near drowning) or fatal.
 Drowning results in hypoxia, which can damage multiple organs, particularly the brain.
 Treatment is supportive, including reversal of respiratory arrest and cardiac arrest, hypoxia, hypoventilation, and hypothermia.